-What St. Joseph’s/Candler is doing to prepare for COVID-19?
+How St. Joseph’s/Candler is prepared for COVID-19

 - Minimizing the chance for exposure

 - Placing any patient with suspected or known COVID-19 in a separate location

 - Providing personal protective equipment (PPE), such as gloves, masks and gowns, to our co-workers

 - Requiring all co-workers, patients and allowed visitors to wear masks